SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

-## Building card graphical elements
+## Basic building card graphical elements

 In this chapter, we will build the visual appearance of the cards step by step.
 In Bloc, visual objects are called elements, which are usually subclasses of `BlElement`, the inheritance tree root.
-In subsequent chapters, we will do the same for the game and add interaction using event listeners.
+In subsequent chapters, we will add interaction using event listeners.

 ### First: the card element

 Our graphic element representing a card will be a subclass of the `BlElement` which has a reference to a card model.

 ```
-BlElement << #MgdRawCardElement
+BlElement << #MGCardElement
 	slots: { #card };
-	package: 'Bloc-MemoryGame'
+	package: 'Bloc-Memory'
 ```